wenjie2wang/splines2/README.md

 ```

-## Get Started
+## Getting Started

-- [Package vignettes][vignette] provides a quick demonstration for the basic
+- [Package vignette][vignette] provides a quick demonstration for the basic
-  usage of main functions.
+  usage of the main functions.

-- [Package help manual][pdf-manual] is also available for more technical
+- [Package help manual][pdf-manual] is available for more technical details.
-  details.

 ## License